izharkhanit/ReactNativeApp/README.md

-# EMAAR property app with React Native
+# property app with React Native

-EMAAR property application focussing on fundamentals of React Native.
+ property application focussing on fundamentals of React Native.
 The app consists of a landing page with search textInput along with property list  & selected property display page.

 ## Prerequisites